-During the season of church softball, I enjoy having extra mercy and grace.
-We get a grace foul, which I need since I usually hit down the third base line.
-We also have a mercy rule when a team scores more than 15 points over another team, and this helps when playing teams with lots of young players who have serious softball experience.
+Years ago when I played church softball, I enjoyed having extra mercy and grace.
+We got a grace foul, which I needed since I usually hit down the third base line.
+We also had a mercy rule to end a game when a team scores more than 15 points over another team.

-But you only get one grace foul, and the mercy rule means one team triumphed while another was, well, humbled.
-Mercy and grace in church softball illustrate the contrast between how man doles out grace and mercy and how God does.
+You only got one grace foul, though, and the mercy rule means one team triumphed handedly while the other was seriously humbled.
+Mercy and grace in church softball illustrate how man shows them, with limits.

 Mercy means we don’t get what we deserve when we mess up.
-It also involves having compassion when hurt & offended.
-God tells us we are to…
+It also involves having compassion when hurt and offended.
+God tells us we are to:

 - Love mercy.
 (Micah 6:8)

 - Receive mercy.
 (1 Timothy 1:2)